-When something happens to your furnace or your air conditioner unit, you need it fixed, the right way – right now.
+When something happens to your air conditioner unit or your furnace, you need it fixed, the right way – right now.
 Couple that with sorting through the hundreds of heating and cooling companies in Indianapolis, and you may just feel overwhelmed.
 To help make your elimination process easier and avoid risk, here are 8 critical heating and cooling questions you should ask to help you select find the best HVAC company in Indianapolis for your house.

 Q. Are you licensed, bonded and insured?